 Causing great excitement among Canon photographers was the February 7, 2011 development announcement of the Canon EF 200-400mm f/4 L IS USM Ext 1.4x Lens.
 I was personally excited – a Canon EF 200-400mm f/4 L IS USM Lens had long been on my most-wanted Canon lens list.
 Finally, I would not have to envy the Nikon DSLR owners and their Nikon 200-400mm f/4G AF-S VR II Lens.
 My excitement was tempered when, on Nov 15, 2011, Canon announced that this lens had been delayed until an unknown future date.
 Probably none of us expected the official product announcement to be another 18 months away at that point.

-When the Canon EF 200-400mm f/4 L IS USM Ext 1.4x Lens finally arrives, I am very confident that it is going to be another incredible addition to the big white Canon telephoto lens family.
-This lens promises excellent image quality even with a wide open aperture, extremely fast AF, a 4-stop-rated image stabilization, best-available build quality and - a GREAT focal length range.
-That last part is something I've never been able to say about a Canon great white lens – this is Canon's first great white EF zoom lens (the FD 150-600mm f/5.6 L was Canon's first great white EF zoom lens).
-This lens' negative attribute are definitely its price tag and size/weight.
+I was confident that, when the Canon EF 200-400mm f/4 L IS USM Ext 1.4x Lens finally arrived, it was going to be another incredible addition to the big white Canon telephoto lens family.
+And this lens has not let us down.
+Producing very impressive image quality even with a wide open aperture, this lens has very accurate AF, an 4-stop-rated image stabilization, best-available build quality and - a GREAT focal length range.
+That last part is something I've never been able to say about a Canon great white EF lens as this is Canon's first great white EF zoom lens (note that the FD 150-600mm f/5.6 L was Canon's first great white zoom lens).
+This lens' negative attributes are easy to discern – the price tag and the size/weight.

 Housed in that bulge is a dedicated, optimized, 1.4x extender (teleconverter).
-The large, lockable lever you see allows that extender's elements/groups to be included in or removed from the active optical path as desired.
+The large, lockable lever allows that extender's elements/groups to be included in or removed from the lens' active optical path as desired.

 The built-in design is also far less risky to your gear.
 It is not unusual to hear of extenders (or lenses) being dropped during field installation, a process that really could use three or four hands.
 Extender installing/removing can also allow dust and moisture into the camera and lens - removing dust from a large stack of photos can take days.